Maidstone Integrated Transport Package

 Expected completion date

-The road is heavily used by traffic travelling between the route corridors, attempting to avoid congestion in the town centre.
+Willington Street provides an important link between the A20 and A274 corridors.
+The road is heavily used by traffic travelling between the two corridors, whilst attempting to avoid congestion in the town centre.
 Consequently there is a significant level of turning traffic at each end of Willington Street to and from the A20 and A274.

 Maidstone Borough Council is committed to the provision of 18,560 additional homes by 2031 as part of the Local Plan housing target.
 More than 2,000 of these homes are currently planned to the east of the town centre and in particular along the A274 corridor.
 Improvements to the junctions of Willington Street with the A20 and A274 will be crucial to accommodate additional demand arising from the new homes.